relaxo-player/RelaxoPlayer-Android/README.md

 -  Crowd-sourced translate of strings.xml file into your language is welcome (follow ettiquette)

 <a id="socials"></a>
-### Social Contacts
+### Stay in touch

-Currently unavailable.
+Feel free to stay updated via the [newsletter](https://relaxoplayer.com/newsletter/subscribe).
 Bear with us as we come out of stealth into hostile territory.
-Feel free to stay updated via the [newsletter](https://relaxoplayer.com/newsletter/subscribe).
 Support for the open beta is available in this repo and via website contact form or email shown there.